Azure/azure-sdk-for-cpp/samples/README.md

 ## Integration Samples

-Simple applications that illustrates the different approaches to integrate the Azure SDK for C++ to your application or library.
-Each Sample contains a ReadMe with description and explanation.
+Simple applications that illustrate the different approaches to integrate the Azure SDK for C++ to your application or library.
+Each sample contains a README with a description and explanation.

 ## Sample Applications